Doomwatch (film): Production

+The film was made at Pinewood Studios and location shooting took place around Polkerris, Mevagissey and Polperro and Chapel Porth in Cornwall, as well as the London Heliport in Battersea.
 The sets were designed by the art director Colin Grimes.

-Filming

-The film was made at Pinewood Studios and location shooting took place around Polkerris, Mevagissey and Polperro and Chapel Porth in Cornwall, as well as the London Heliport in Battersea.

 Critical reception

+The Monthly Film Bulletin wrote, "After a promising opening [...] the weak, science-based story-line is embellished by Gothic horror elements which serve only to vitiate the authenticity that was the chief strength of the otherwise glossy TV series.
+To inject excitement and suspense into the film, Sasdy relies on Hammer film clichés [...]
+Nor is the film helped by the importation of two stars and the relegation of the original Doomwatch team to minor roles.
+The Gothic exaggerations and the scientific revelations never really cohere, and for all the topicality of the plot, Sasdy's film proves equally unconvincing as ecological exposé or contemporary horror show."

-For Radio Times, Tom Hutchinson awarded the film two stars out of five, writing "this mystery thriller crash-landed unhappily in the swamp of horror instead of on the firmer ground of science fact or fiction [...]
+In a retrospective review for Radio Times, Tom Hutchinson awarded the film two stars out of five, writing "this mystery thriller crash-landed unhappily in the swamp of horror instead of on the firmer ground of science fact or fiction [...]
 It's risibly alarmist, certainly, but the environmental dangers it pinpoints are only too topical."
 Halliwell's Film Guide described it as "an unsatisfactory horror film".